Skip to content

 Pillar 2: Semantic Context.

 Google no longer thinks in terms of individual words.
-It thinks in terms of and entities.
+It thinks in terms of topic clusters and entities.
 That’s why your research must be broader.

 • NLP and LSI Keywords: These aren’t just synonyms.
 They are terms and phrases that naturally co-occur in conversation about a given topic.
 If you’re writing about “electric cars,” Google expects you to mention “batteries,” “charging stations,” “range,” and “Tesla.”